muescha/vfile-message-control/README.md

 ### Option `optionName` (optional)

-A string for an option appended to the id.
-This can be used from plugins to add more info to a rule.
+A string for a property of the message appended to the id.

 ### Parameter `matcher`